Ultrafast Laser Processing

 - Micromachining of ceramics

-When laser pulses are a few picoseconds or less, material interaction occurs so quickly the heat doesn’t have time to travel outside the event zone.
-With the right laser, optics and settings, this eliminates the heat-affected zone in material processing applications—enabling you to:
+When laser pulses are a few picoseconds or less, material interaction occurs so quickly the heat doesn’t have time to travel outside the event zone—also known as the heat-affected zones (HAZ).
+With the right laser, optics and settings, this eliminates the HAZ in material processing applications—enabling you to: